All Major Muscle Groups Required.

 The concept of training for punching power isn’t difficult and by no means impossible but it will require you to apply yourself.
-Delivering a well-placed punch either in training or in competition is everyone’s right, so lets get back to work.
+Delivering a well-placed punch either in training or in competition is everyone’s right, so let’s get back to work.
 My post is hopefully to guide you in the right direction, show you how to develop the required muscles and then how to use them.

 Each attempt should have one hundred percent conviction on each try.
 Breathe out on each punch, stay relaxed and do not tense up.
 This is a common mistake most people make when trying to deliver power through a punch or any other strike.

 The misconception is this, If I develop big muscles I can deliver a powerful punch and stop anything I hit!
 The truth here is If you develop big muscles, It doesn’t guarantee hitting a moving target.
-Being muscle-bound will make you slower and take away the ability to hit a target quickly will be near impossible, due to the time it will take to get all muscle groups aligned and working as a team.

 Please use this guide responsibly and I wish you success in all your training endeavours.